 Kids can also have a whale of a time in the huge indoor Jungle Barn play centre.
 It has soft play, giant slides, and a toddlers’ area, enough to keep the children entertained for hours.
 My husband was exhausted chasing Thomas around!

-At the end of each fun-filled day we were glad to collapse in a heap at our holiday cottage in Goonhavern.
+At the end of each fun-filled day we were glad to chill out at our cottage in Goonhavern.

-We stayed at Hazel Croft, which is one of six self catering places at Croft Cottages.
-They are attractively set in four acres of mature gardens, fields and woodland, on the edge of the village and it was perfect for what we needed for a week away.
+We stayed at Hazel Croft, which is one of six self catering places at Croft Cottages in Goonhavern.
+They are attractively set in four acres of mature gardens, fields and woodland.
+Situated on the edge of the village it was perfect for what we needed for a week away.

-The single-storey accommodation had a double bedroom with ensuite, and a twin room with cot for Thomas, an additional family bathroom, a living room with dining area, and well equipped kitchen.
-The light and airy lounge had patio doors out to the front garden and picnic bench – ideal for that much needed cuppa in the sunshine after a busy day out.
+The single-storey accommodation had a double bedroom with ensuite, and a twin room with cot for Thomas.
+It had an additional family bathroom, a living room with dining area, and well equipped kitchen.
+The light and airy lounge had patio doors out to the front garden and picnic bench.
+Ideal for that much needed cuppa in the sunshine after a busy day out.
 There was also a brick barbecue in the garden.
-If it turned chilly, there was a wood burning stove in the living room, although we didn’t need to touch it.
+If it turned chilly, there was a wood burning stove in the living room.

 The dining area looks out over the neighbouring meadow, and woodland.
-Although conveniently situated on the main road off the A30, the cottages are set back and secluded, giving you the peace and quiet you want on holiday.
+Although conveniently situated on the main road off the A30, the cottages are set back and secluded.
+It gave you the peace and quiet you want on holiday.
 Until you remember you have an energetic toddler with you.
-We obviously took toys and books to entertain Thomas, but the cottage had a whole cupboard of games for young guests, as well as a train set which was a definite highlight.
+We obviously took toys and books to entertain Thomas. ut the cottage had a cupboard of games for young guests, as well as a train set.

-Hazel Croft was situated perfectly for exploring the surrounding area and further afield, it was clean and had everything you needed for a week’s holiday.
-Being on one level, with a cot, highchair, games and fire guard, it was totally child-friendly, and Thomas loved being able to run from room to room with no stair gate restrictions like at home.
+Hazel Croft was situated perfectly for exploring the surrounding area and further afield.
+It was clean and had everything you needed for a week’s holiday.
+Being on one level, with a cot, highchair, games and fire guard, it was totally child-friendly.
+Thomas loved being able to run from room to room with no stair gate restrictions like at home.

 The setting was beautiful and tranquil, but still close enough to the village’s amenities, and Perranporth’s fish and chip shop.
 It took less than 10 minutes to get to the popular coastal destination, with its three-mile stretch of golden beach.
-And we were lucky enough with the weather to be able to make the most of Perranporth beach, for a few hours of sandcastle building and running down the sand dunes.
+And we were lucky enough with the weather to be able to make the most of Perranporth beach.
+We spent a few hours sandcastle building and running down the sand dunes.

-Keeping a toddler entertained for a week can be hard work, but staying at Hazel Croft and making the most of what was nearby, was the ideal way to ensure all three generations had a wonderful fun-packed holiday.
+Keeping a toddler entertained for a week can be hard work.
+But staying at Hazel Croft and making the most of what was nearby was great.
+It was the ideal way to ensure all three generations had a wonderful fun-packed holiday.